drvinceknight/cfm/nbs/chapters/03-calculus/main.md

 sym.factor(first_equation)
 ```

-Now we are going to create the second equation, subsituting \\(x=0\\) in to the value of the second derivative.
+Now we are going to create the second equation, substituting \\(x=0\\) in to the value of the second derivative.
 We calculate the second derivative by passing a third (optional) input to `sym.diff`:

 ```python
 second_derivative = sym.diff(expression, x, 2)